nfagerlund/picoeater/README.md

 - Dump a .p8 cart into a flurry of component files (lua scripts, and individual binary resources).
 - Build a .p8 cart from a flurry of component files.

+## Why

+Made this for a game jam with some friends, where we had multiple people working concurrently on a pico8 cart via git. .p8 files are plain text, so that's good, but they have everything in one file, which didn't give us a good way to avoid concurrently touching "binary" resources (sfx, sprites) or make proper sense of script splits/merges.

+Our solution was to just explode everything into separate files for version control, and build the compiled cart on demand.
+You've still gotta be careful with the binary data, but now you can at least track it by filename, and it's a lot easier to edit code in an external editor.

 ## Usage

 - `picoeater dump thing.p8 --dir /some/directory`